 Did you know you can use fake cob webs as stuffed animal stuffing!

-- Free shredding for Salem residents and businesses is available at Caraustar (formerly known as North Shore Recycled Fibers) on Jefferson Avenue.
+Free shredding for Salem residents and businesses is available at Greif (formerly known as Caraustar) on Jefferson Avenue.
 978-744-4330

 Household Hazardous Waste Day –Salem holds Household Hazardous Waste Days twice a year.
 See Salem.com for dates and details.